chrislee35/dnshelecopter/README.md

 # dnshelecopter
-Website whitelisting system via DNS - When new sites are visited, the manager can whitelist it.
+Website policy-enforcing system via DNS - When new sites are visited, the manager can allow it.

 # Installation